sapegin/sapegin.me/src/content/blog/naming.md

 }
 ```

-The latter would be my choice for TypeScript.
+This gives us better type checking and even better autocomplete.
+For example, we can define separate types for button sizes and modal sizes, so the button component will only accept valid button sizes.

 ## Abbreviations and acronyms

 The road to hell is paved with abbreviations.
-What do you think are OTC, RN, PSP, SDL?
+What do you think OTC, RN, PSP, or SDL mean?
 I also don’t know, and these are just from one project.
 That’s why I try to avoid abbreviations almost everywhere, not just in code.

 There’s a [list of dangerous abbreviations](https://www.nccmerp.org/recommendations-enhance-accuracy-prescription-writing) for doctors prescribing medicine.
-We should have the same for programmers.
+We should have the same for IT professionals.

 I’d even go further and create a list of _approved_ abbreviations.
-I could only find one example of such a list: [from Apple](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/APIAbbreviations.html), and I think it could be a great start.
+I could only find one example of such a list — [from Apple](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/APIAbbreviations.html) — and I think it could be a great start.

-Common abbreviations are okay, we don’t even think of most of them as abbreviations:
+Common abbreviations are okay; we don’t even think of most of them as abbreviations:

 | Abbreviation | Full term                                     |
 | ------------ | --------------------------------------------- |